-Very rarely there is a medical reason that a baby needs a supplement.
-Your expressed breastmilk is the best supplement.
+If your doctor identifies a medical reason that your baby needs a supplement, use your expressed breastmilk to supplement your baby.
 Expressing breastmilk will also increase your breastmilk supply.

-If your baby needs a supplement, your health care provider can tell you about different supplements and how to give your baby the supplement.
+Your health care provider can tell you about different supplements and how to give your baby the supplement.